Understanding The Type B Personality

 What does Type D personality mean?

-People who have Type D have more negative feelings than other types, but they don’t usually share their feelings.
 They also tend to have mental health problems, and they are prone to medical conditions like coronary heart disease.
 And, after a heart attack, they tend to recover more slowly.
 So, if you’re Type D, you need to take special care to safeguard your health.
 Psychology techniques performed by a psychotherapist can help you deal with the mental health issues created by negative thoughts and emotions.

 What is Type B behavior?